Gilia latiflora

 Gilia latiflora is a species of flowering plant in the phlox family known by the common names hollyleaf gilia and broad-flowered gilia.
 It is endemic to deserts and mountains of southern California and the adjacent margin of Nevada.

 Description

-Gilia latiflora adds lavender to the colorful carpet of spring wildflowers on the sandy washes of the region.
+Gilia latiflora is lavender-colored.
 The plant starts from a basal rosette of frilly leaves, each of which is made up of many narrow-toothed lobes.
 The stem is generally too small to notice; instead the plant is scapose, sending stemlike inflorescences directly up from the ground.

 Each multibranched inflorescence is green to reddish in color and approaches half a meter in maximum height.
 The calyx is 2–7 mm and is more or less glandular.
 The flowers are fragrant.
 The corolla is 9–35 mm across with a purple tube.
 The upper throat and lobe bases are white grading to lavender at the tips.
 Protruding from the throat are generally five stamens and one longer style.